-FISCAL 2022 ENVIRONMENTAL STEWARDSHIP, SOCIAL RESPONSIBILITY, AND GOVERNANCE (ESG) HIGHLIGHTS
+FISCAL 2023 ENVIRONMENTAL STEWARDSHIP, SOCIAL RESPONSIBILITY, AND GOVERNANCE (ESG) HIGHLIGHTS

 At Franklin Covey, we believe we all have a role to play in shaping a brighter and more sustainable future for our clients, our people, our communities, and our shareholders.
-As we continue to evolve our programs and initiatives to support a more sustainable future, we have focused our efforts on diversity, equity and inclusion, environmental sustainability, supporting our communities, and improving stakeholder engagement.
+As we continue to evolve our programs and initiatives to support a more sustainable future, we have focused our efforts on diversity, equity and inclusion, supporting our communities, and maintaining high levels of ethics and professionalism.